DenverSherman/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Machine Learning and Predicting Credit Risk\\
+Machine Learning and Predicting Credit Risk

-### 0. Project Overview
+### 1. Project Overview

 We are tasked with assessing the accuracy and useability of machine learning methods to predict credit risk.
 In this project, we will use various shallow learning methods and later compare for accuracy.
 In the first section, we will using resampling models.
+In the next section, we wrap up using ensemble methods like RandomForest and EasyEnsemble.
+Lastly, results are summarized and a 'winner' is announced.
+Comments are given on the actionability of the results.

-### 1. Resampling Models - Data Cleaning
+### 2. Resampling Models - Data Cleaning

  As a requirement for utilize the scikitlearn libraries, our data need to be strictly numerical.
 This is treated in this section by using the pandas .get_dummies() function to make unique, dichotomous columns for each unique string in non-numerical fields.